grady982/grady982/README.md

 ## Hi ~ I'm Grady 👋

 * 🍡  <a href="https://grady982.github.io/" target="_blank">Portfolio</a>
-* 🍜  Web Engineer, especially focus on frontend
+* 🛠️ [Convert 2 Webp](https://convert2webp.app/)
+* 🧠 <a href="https://grady-blog.web.app/pages/posts/list" target="_blank">Blog</a>
 * 🧃  What you learn easily, you forget easily too.If you watch and struggle on your own you will master the technique better
-* 🧠  I'm preparing for the CKA, CKAD, and CKS certifications.
-* 🛠️ [Convert 2 Webp](https://convert2webp.app/)
-* 📝 <a href="https://grady-blog.web.app/pages/posts/list" target="_blank">Blog</a>

 ---